walterfreeman/phy211/syllabus.md

 You may also ask your lab TA or Sam Sampere (smsamper@syr.edu).
 (You may, of course, ask any of us questions about the *physics* of things you do in lab.)

+Another good place to ask about things in your lab is the #lab-discussion channel on Discord.
+Someone in our class will likely know the answer!

 <a id="help"></a>
-#### Help Sessions
+#### Help Sessions and the Physics Clinic

-These help sessions are opportunities for you to interact with us and the rest of the teaching team in small groups or individually.
-(Some folks call them "office hours".)
+The Physics Clinic (room 112) is a place where you can go from 8am-9pm (or thereabouts) to work with other people, along with professional tutors, to learn physics.
+We hope you'll find it a welcoming and friendly place!
+I'll be holding help sessions there ("office hours"), when you can come talk to me about anything; even when I am not there, there will almost always be someone on hand to help you.
 If you have questions or suggestions, need help with your homework or with studying, or just want to chat, this is a great opportunity.
-They will be held virtually to start, in the same Zoom link as class.

-For now, help sessions will be held Tuesdays from 1:30-4:30 PM and Fridays from 9:30 AM-noon.
-These times will likely change based on scheduling availability, but I will be sure to let you know.

 <a id="grading"></a>